 Language shouldn't be a barrier to connect people with what they need to know, when they need to know it.
 At xMatters, we understand the importance of seamless communications between users who speak different languages.
-The multilingual capabilities of our communication plans save time and prevent miscommunication, so you don’t have to worry about critical events or notifications being lost in translation.
+The multilingual capabilities of our workflows save time and prevent miscommunication, so you don’t have to worry about critical events or notifications being lost in translation.

 How it works

-Companies configured for more than one official language can assign users their preferred language for communication.
+Companies configured with more than one official language can assign users their preferred language for communication.
 Translations for default language content can be specified during the development of messages and responses.
 The version of the message and response options received by each user will vary according to their specified language preference.

 The user chooses a response in their language, xMatters manages the translation back to the language of origin that the incident is being managed in, and all logging and callbacks of messages and responses are in the default language.